pairinteraction/pairinteraction/docs/publications/publications.rst

             url = {https://doi.org/10.1088/1361-6455/aa743a}
         }

-The PairInteraction software relies on quantum defects provided by the community.
-Please consider citing relevant publications for your atomic species alongside PairInteraction:
+PairInteraction relies on quantum defects provided by the community.
+We encourage users to cite the relevant publications for their atomic species alongside PairInteraction.

 ======= ==================== ================ =========================================================================
 Element Model                Identifier       References